 Monitoring laws vary depending on the country or state, but despite the differences, they have one or two things in common.

-Joseph Lazzarotti (a principal with the legal firm of Jackson Lewis) emphasizes, in accordance with ethical employee monitoring, the need for equilibrium through legitimate corporate interests and weighing them against the anticipation of employee privacy and taking account of legislative constraints that may differ from state to state, country to country.
+Joseph Lazzarotti (a principal with the legal firm of Jackson Lewis) emphasizes, per ethical employee monitoring, the need for equilibrium through legitimate corporate interests and weighing them against the anticipation of employee privacy and taking account of legislative constraints that may differ from state to state, country to country.

-In addition, the ePolicy Institute’s founder, Nancy Flynn, who provides electronic policy training and consulting seems to be of the same opinion: “Employers have to balance their legal right to monitor with their employee’s privacy expectations.”
+Also, the ePolicy Institute’s founder, Nancy Flynn, who provides electronic policy training and consulting seems to agree: “Employers have to balance their legal right to monitor with their employee’s privacy expectations.”

 According to Miriam Wugmeister (Comparing the U.S. and EU Approach to Employee Privacy), these key principles are to be followed when applying employee monitoring: